gaikwad2udit/vegetrack/README.md

 # vegetrack

-keep track of your vegetable spendings.

-features:
-- know your spendings on vegetables
-- add vegetable accordingly
-- remove/update your vegetables list
+vegetable app :-
+people can track of their spending on vegetables

+Technologies used -

+flutter/dart
+firebase
+provider state management

+features : -
+1. a person can create a family group through email through which user has logged in
+2. they can see the spending of their added family members.
+3. user can manage the vegetables list of their( add,remove,edit).